Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 16 displays lines containing a pattern and 3 lines after them in a specific file Command 17 displays all the lines in a file that do not contain a certain pattern

+Command 18 displays all lines of a file starting with a letter